mhouppin/stash-bot/README.md

     ```
     with `arch_name` being one of the following: x86-64, x86-64-popcnt or
     x86-64-bmi2.
 For non-x86 builds, or 32-bit x86 builds, you can use
     `ARCH=generic` instead.
-This is only required if you're building the engine
+Note that specifying the arch manually is only
-    for a different host, or if the Makefile fails to detect properly the host
+    required if you're building the engine for a different host, or if the
-    CPU.
+    Makefile fails to detect properly the host CPU.

     Additionally, for native binaries you can also pass `NATIVE=yes` to the
     Makefile to enable the usage of all available instruction sets on the host.